naeglinghaff/bank_tech_test/README.md

 This rough outline has a class BankAccount which oversees the implementation of 2 other classes, Transaction and Statement.
 Transaction objects are created any time money is added or withdrawn from the account and they track when and how much was moved.
 Statement objects fetch transaction objects and format them so the BankAccount can render a formatted response to the user.

+## Assumptions

+There were several assumptions that I based my tests and my solution around:

+* A user will input whole numbers
+* A user could enter information on multiple dates

 ## Issues

 Running the feature tests required some adjustment after implementing Node and Karma.
 Using the require node syntax in my classes meant that the modules needed to be imported to the browser via CommonJS rather than with a script tag.
 Otherwise they threw reference errors at the require functions in the script.